LexLuthr/filecoin-sp-spader/README.md

 Spader is a simply utility to allow Filecoin SPs to manage the offline deal data download.
 This utility is stateful and offers a resumption on restart.

 ### key Features
-1. Does not submit a deal to Boost (can be added as optional later)
+1. Submits the downloaded deal to Boost
 2. Creates a list of completed downloads based on deal UUID.
 Makes easy to import in Boost
 3. Uses aria2 for download
 4. Spawns and control its own aria2 daemon